DanDuhon/DSBG-Shuffle/README.md

 Q: Why isn't the code for the above answer in this repo?

 A: Because it's not necessary for the displaying of encounters and enemies.
 They're definitely related but I'm trying to limit this program to just what is necessary.
+That said, per a suggestion I'm going to link another repo that contains the code used to generate the enemy strength and encounter combinations.